emersonmde/reprisedb/README.md

 ```

 ## Todo
-- Handle shutdown gracefully, stopping reads/writes before flushing
+- Speed up compaction using multiple workers
 - Add a write-ahead log to support crash recovery
     - Sequential writes to the log and MemTable simultaneously
     - When the MemTable is full, replace MemTable and log with new ones
         - Set to 4 KB
     - Trigger MemTable flush to disk, delete old MemTable and log
+- Handle shutdown gracefully, stopping reads/writes before flushing
+- Add multi-layer compaction strategy
+  - Change compaction to keep tiers of data based on modification date
+  - SSTables should stay below 64MB
 - Add an MANIFEST file for SSTables
-- Add a bloom filter for each of the SSTables and MemTable to speed up lookups
-- Add multi-layer compaction strategy to better support time series writes
 - Add API
-- Change compaction to keep tiers of data based on modification date
-  - These should stay below 64MB

-## Documentation

-Additional documentation for methods and structures is in progress.

-## Contributing

-Feedback and contributions are very welcome at this early stage of development.
-Please feel free to submit issues or open pull requests.
+- Sharding RwLocks on the MemTable or the SSTable vec for better performance

 ## License

 This project is licensed under the [MIT license](LICENSE).

-## Maintainer

-RepriseDB is developed and maintained by [Matthew Emerson](https://github.com/emersonmde).